-I'll tell thee what, prince; a college of wit-crackers cannot flout me out of my humour: Dost thou think I care for a satire, or an epigram?
-No: if a man will be beaten with brains, he shall wear nothing handsome about him: In brief, since I do purpose to marry, I will think nothing to any purpose that the world can say against it; and therefore never flout at me for what I have said against it; for man is a giddy thing, and this is my conclusion.--For thy part, Claudio, I did think to have beaten thee; but in that thou art like to be my kinsman, live unbruis'd, and love my cousin.
+Beat. - I'll tell thee what, Prince: a college of wit-crackers cannot flout me out of my humour.
+Dost thou think I care for a satire or an epigram?
+No. If a man will be beaten with brains, 'a shall wear nothing handsome about him.
+In brief, since I do purpose to marry, I will think nothing to any purpose that the world can say against it; and therefore never flout at me for what I have said against it; for man is a giddy thing, and this is my conclusion.
+For thy part, Claudio, I did think to have beaten thee; but in that thou art like to be my kinsman, live unbruis'd, and love my cousin.

-I had well hoped thou wouldst have denied Beatrice, that I might have cudgelled thee out of thy single life, to make thee a double dealer; which, out of question, thou wilt be if my cousin do not look exceeding narrowly to thee.
+Claud. - I had well hop'd thou wouldst have denied Beatrice, that I might have cudgell'd thee out of thy single life, to make thee a double-dealer, which out of question thou wilt be if my cousin do not look exceeding narrowly to thee.

-Come, come, we are friends:--let's have a dance ere we are married, that we may lighten our own hearts, and our wives' heels.
+Bene. - Come, come, we are friends.
+Let's have a dance ere we are married, that we may lighten our own hearts and our wives' heels.

-Leon.
-We'll have dancing afterwards.
+Leon. - We'll have dancing afterward.

-First, o' my word; therefore, play music.--Prince, thou art sad; get thee a wife, get thee a wife: there is no staff more reverend than one tipped with horn.
+Bene. - First, of my word!
+Therefore play, music.
+Prince, thou art sad.
+Get thee a wife, get thee a wife!
+There is no staff more reverent than one tipp'd with horn.

-[Enter a Messenger.]
+(Enter Messenger.)

-My lord, your brother John is ta'en in flight, And brought with armed men back to Messina.
+Mess. - My lord, your brother John is ta'en in flight, and brought with armed men back to Messina.

-Think not on him till to-morrow; I'll devise thee brave punishments for him.--Strike up, pipers.
+Bene. - Think not on him till to-morrow.
+I'll devise thee brave punishments for him.
+Strike up, pipers!

-[Dance.]
+Dance.
+[Exeunt.]